bjackson1/streaming_counter/README.md

 # Overview

-Firstly, the test is written in Python.
+This choice of language and framework for the submission is Python3 with Flask.
 This choice was made as it is the language I currently use most often, and provided the best foundation for me to build a PoC codebase for the test and to submit in a timely manner.

 The service assumes that a live stream will periodically maintain a lease with this service that will expire if not renewed within a set time limit.